Athletics at the 1924 Summer Olympics – Men's 200 metres

 The men's 200 metres event was part of the track and field athletics programme at the 1924 Summer Olympics.
 The first two rounds were held on 8 July, with the semifinals and final on 9 July.
 Sixty-five sprinters from 33 countries competed.
 Nations were limited to 4 athletes each.
-The event was won by Jackson Scholz of the United States, the nation's third consecutive victory in the event and fifth in six Games.
-For the third straight Games, the podium consisted of two Americans winning gold and silver (Charley Paddock) and a Brit taking bronze (Eric Liddell).
+The event was won by 0.1 seconds by Jackson Scholz of the United States, the nation's third consecutive victory in the event and fifth in six Games.
+For the third straight Games, the podium consisted of two Americans winning gold and silver (Charley Paddock) and a Briton taking bronze (Eric Liddell).
 Paddock, the silver medalist in 1920 as well, was the second man to earn multiple medals in the 200 metres.

 Background

 This was the sixth appearance of the event, which was not held at the first Olympics in 1896 but has been on the program ever since.
 One of the six finalists from the 1920 Games returned: silver medalist Charley Paddock of the United States.

 Argentina, Brazil, Haiti, Ireland, Latvia, Mexico, the Philippines, Poland, Turkey, and Yugoslavia each made their debut in the event.
 The United States made its sixth appearance, the only nation to have competed at each edition of the 200 metres to date.